LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 1. **Issue**: Chat Transcripts are not synced to SF

 	**Possible causes:**
-* Scheduled sync jobs need to be defined
+		a.
+Scheduled sync jobs need to be defined
-* Job is defined, but the SF user is inactive
+		b.
+Job is defined, but the SF user is inactive

 ### **Known limitations**